-What are endocrine disruptors and where are they found?
+What are endocrine disruptors and where can they be found?

-With nearly 20,000 monthly searches on Google, this subject is interesting and intriguing…
+With nearly 20,000 monthly Google searches, this topic is of great interest and intrigue...

-And you, endocrine disruptors, have you ever heard of it?
+And you, have you ever heard of endocrine disruptors?

-Yes of course, but from there to really know what that it is… These 2 words just sound very negative in your ear.
+Yes, of course, but knowing exactly what they are...
+These two words just sound very negative to your ears.

-The definition of endocrine disruptors is still the subject of international debate today.
+The definition of endocrine disruptors is still subject to international debate today.
 Here is the one proposed by the World Health Organization (WHO):

-"An endocrine disruptor refers to a substance or an exogenous mixture (which comes from the outside) which alters the functions of the endocrine system and induces in consequence of the harmful effects on the health of an intact organism (or) of its descendants… ”.
+"An endocrine disruptor is an exogenous substance or mixture (coming from outside) that alters the function(s) of the endocrine system and consequently causes adverse effects in an intact organism (or) its progeny..."

-Clearly, endocrine disruptors are chemical substances of artificial or (rarely) natural origin, foreign to the body which are not toxic in the usual sense of the term but as their name suggests can disrupt the functioning of the hormonal system and be transmitted over several generations.
+In short, endocrine disruptors are chemical substances of artificial or (rarely) natural origin, foreign to the body, which are not toxic in the usual sense of the term but, as their name suggests, can disrupt the functioning of the hormonal system and be transmitted over several generations.

-Therefore, they represent a threat for health human and environment .
+Thus, they represent a threat to human health and the environment.

 First, where are endocrine disruptors found?

-In many of the products that we use on a daily basis: food packaging , cans, plastic bottles , detergents and products of 'maintenance , baby wipes … and also a lot in cosmetic products .
+In many products we use daily: food packaging, cans, plastic bottles, laundry detergents and cleaning products, baby wipes... and also extensively in cosmetic products.

-In the workplace, the sectors concerned are above all agriculture (use and handling of pesticides), the pharmaceutical industry (production of hormones) and chemicals (manufacture of pesticides and plastics).
+In professional settings, the sectors concerned are mainly agriculture (use and handling of pesticides), the pharmaceutical industry (hormone production), and chemical industry (manufacture of pesticides and plastics).

 What are the risks of endocrine disruptors?

-A priori, endocrine disruptors can accentuate allergies , and certain substances undoubtedly play a role in the appearance of hormone-dependent cancers (breast, uterus, prostate and testes) of fertility , diabetes and neurodegenerative diseases.
+A priori, endocrine disruptors can exacerbate allergies, and certain substances undoubtedly play a role in the onset of hormone-dependent cancers (breast, uterus, prostate, and testicles), fertility disorders, diabetes, and neurodegenerative diseases.

 What are the exact effects of endocrine disruptors?

-Of course, we don't know precisely, it would be too simple!
+Of course, we don't know precisely; that would be too simple!

-Estimating the effect of endocrine disruptors on human health is not easy to establish because many questions arise about their mechanisms of action, the number of substances involved and the types and doses of exposure…
+Estimating the effect of endocrine disruptors on human health is not easy to establish because many questions arise regarding their mechanisms of action, the number of substances involved, and the types and doses of exposure...

-It would not be the dose that makes the poison because some are more toxic at low doses than others.
+It may not be the dose that makes the poison, as some are more toxic at low doses than others.

-And as we are exposed to multiple substances, their effects can add up hence "The cocktail effect"!
+And since we are exposed to multiple substances, their effects can combine, leading to the "cocktail effect"!

-Finally, the toxicity is not the same depending on the period of life: in any case, we know that the fetus and the newborn are subject to a maximum of damage.
+Finally, toxicity is not the same depending on life stages: in any case, we know that fetuses and newborns are subject to maximum damage.

 Pregnant women must therefore be very vigilant.

-- Avoid using polycarbonate containers (plastic form), whether for your preparations, or for storing your food.
+- Avoid using polycarbonate containers (a type of plastic), whether for preparing or storing your food.

-- Do not heat your food in plastic : Put it on a plate to heat it in the microwave (be careful, no aluminum!).
+- Do not heat your food in plastic: Put it on a plate to warm it in the microwave (be careful, no aluminum!).

-Some studies have even demonstrated that the radiation emitted by microwaves can cause insomnia, migraines or depression ...
-In short, it is very practical but if it can be avoided, it is better! - Do not abuse fast-food whose cardboard or paper packaging may be affected.
+Some studies have even shown that microwave radiation can cause insomnia, migraines, or depression...
+In short, it's very convenient, but it's better to avoid it if possible! - Don't overdo fast food, as its cardboard or paper packaging may be affected.

-- Prefer organic fruits, vegetables and cereals which will reduce your exposure to pesticides.
+- Choose organic fruits, vegetables, and cereals to reduce your exposure to pesticides.

 ~ In household products:

-In one of its specials (April 2016), the magazine 60 Millions de consommateurs had also offered lots of easy-to-use recipes. make for natural, healthy and ecological hygiene products.
+In one of its special issues (April 2016), 60 Millions de consommateurs magazine had also proposed many easy-to-make recipes for natural, healthy, and ecological hygiene products.

 -

-No one escapes it, every 3 months, the joints of the shower turn yellow (or even blacken) and we do not know how to get rid of them ...
-The solution ?
+No one escapes it, every 3 months, shower grout yellows (or even blackens) and we don't know how to get rid of it...
+The solution?
 Mix baking soda and toothpaste and scrub with a toothbrush! -

-Sprinkle the mattress (or fabric sofa) with baking diatomaceous earth, rub vigorously with a bump, let stand 4 hours then vacuum.
-It will scare the little beasts away in no time! -
+Sprinkle the mattress (or fabric sofa) with diatomaceous earth baking soda, rub vigorously with a brush, let sit for 4 hours, then vacuum.
+This will scare away the little critters in no time! -

-To clean the stove or the oven, forget the spray paint!
+To clean the stove or oven, forget about harsh aerosols!

-Mix 1/4 glass of coarse salt and 1/4 glass of white vinegar, rub and leave to act for 15 minutes.
+Mix 1/4 cup coarse salt and 1/4 cup white vinegar, rub, and let sit for 15 minutes.
 Rinse. -

-Just cut an onion in half and rub.
-If so, it works! -
+Simply cut an onion in half and rub.
+Yes, it works! -

-Mix soap shavings (natural), baking soda and vinegar.
+Mix soap flakes (natural), baking soda, and vinegar.

-- 150g of Marseille soap in shavings or flakes (ideally without glycerin)
+- 150g of Marseille soap flakes (ideally without glycerin)

 - 3 tablespoons of baking soda

-- 3 tablespoons of white vinegar: it acts as a softener.
+- 3 tablespoons of white vinegar: it acts as a fabric softener.

 - 3.5 liters of water

-- 1 teaspoon of essential oil of your choice, to perfume your laundry (lavender, eucalyptus, tea tree, verbena, etc.):
+- 1 teaspoon of essential oil of your choice, to scent your laundry (lavender, eucalyptus, tea tree, verbena, etc.):

 -

-In a large pot, bring water to a boil and add the soap shavings and baking soda.
-Stir well to melt the mixture until a smooth consistency is achieved.
-Then pour the still lukewarm liquid into a bottle / canister (do not wait for it to cool too much).
+In a large saucepan, bring water to a boil and add soap flakes and baking soda.
+Mix well to melt the mixture until it is homogeneous.
+Then pour the still warm liquid into a bottle/jug (do not wait for it to cool too much).

-And for the "lazy" or the working girls, we advise you to take a look at the brand L'Alchimiste (soon on sale) which is about to release some great natural detergents already prepared.
+And for the "lazy" or working girls, we recommend checking out the brand L'Alchimiste (coming soon) which is preparing to release great natural pre-made laundry detergents.

 ~ In cosmetics: